KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 The CPU is the brain of the SoC, I could talk for years about how the CPU works, but it basically executes the instructions of your programs.

-The accelerators are specialized parts of the chips that are really good at specific things like training AI, or math, for example, a GPU is really good at math and AI, a DSP is really good at audio and video acceleration, these can also be on an SoC.
+The accelerators are specialized parts of the chips that are really good at specific things like training AI, or math, for example, a GPU is really good at math and AI, a DSP is really good at audio acceleration, there's so many different types of accelerators.

+The I/O controllers handle like the different communication protocols like USB, ethernet, PCIe, etc. Just internal data flow in general, transferring information to and from inside the SoC.

+The peripherals actually do something, produce sound, display stuff, control motors, etc. They're GPIO's, ADC's, DAC's, PWM controllers, everything that controls stuff.

+And then sometimes chips have some other cool things like wifi/bluetooth, these are just other little "blocks" of hardware inside of the SoC that does stuff.

+We've only talked about INSIDE of the SoC thought, what about outside of it?

+Let's talk about the SoM, the System on Module....
+This is basically those compute modules I was talking about, those are SoM's.
+When you add RAM to the outside of your SoC, that's part of the SoM, so what are all the things you need on the SoM.

+The SoM will typically have RAM, the SoC, storage, power management, clocking, connectors, everything that you would find on a pi compute module persay.
+It turns the little SoC complete system, into a full computer ready to run programs, operating systems, anything your heart desires.